XD-BDIV-NLP/TDPR/readme.md

 pip install .
 ```

-We follow the work of [DPR]([facebookresearch/DPR: Dense Passage Retriever - is a set of tools and models for open domain Q&A task. (github.com)](https://github.com/facebookresearch/DPR)), using Python 3.6+ and PyTorch 1.2.0+.
+We follow the work of [DPR](https://github.com/facebookresearch/DPR), using Python 3.6+ and PyTorch 1.2.0+.

 ## Prepare data